Terrence Williams: Personal life

 Williams has estimated that he owns over 300 pairs of sneakers.
 His nickname is "T-Will".

-His son, Jaraye Williams, is considered a 4-star football prospect in the class of 2021, according to various recruiting outlets.
-Jaraye is considered a legacy recruit, as he's committed to Louisville.
+Criminal charges

-On October 7, 2021, the US Attorney for the Southern District of New York, Audrey Strauss, arrested Williams and 15 others in connection with an alleged scheme to defraud the NBA's health plan, in which nearly $4 million in fraudulent claims appear to have been made.
+On October 7, 2021, the U.S. Attorney for the Southern District of New York, Audrey Strauss, criminally charged Williams and 15 others in connection with an alleged scheme to defraud the NBA's health plan, in which nearly $4 million in fraudulent claims appeared to have been made.
 Strauss referred to Williams as the leader of the conspiracy.
-The charges allege that Williams obtained fraudulent medical and dental invoices, sent them to his co-conspirators - which include other former NBA players - and claims were submitted by the aforementioned co-conspirators to the plan, which paid "most" claims for medical care never rendered.
-A total of 19 people are charged in this indictment on counts of conspiracy to commit health care fraud and wire fraud.
+The charges alleged that Williams obtained fraudulent medical and dental invoices, sent them to his co-conspirators, including other former NBA players, and claims were submitted by the aforementioned co-conspirators to the plan, which paid "most" claims for medical care never rendered.
+Nineteen people were charged in the indictment on counts of conspiracy to commit health care fraud and wire fraud.

+On August 3, 2023, Williams was sentenced to 10 years in prison for his role in the scheme.